thu-ml/tianshou/docs/tutorials/batch.rst

     5. scalar -> bool, number, np.number, np.bool, object (but not Batch/dict/tensor objects)

-Below we describe the detail explanation of each rule.
+Below we describe the detailed explanation of each rule.

 1. A ``Batch`` object can be an empty ``Batch()``, or have at least one key-value pairs.